BasmalahGad/BasmalahGad/README.md

 ## Education

-Cairo University, Bachelor of Science in Computer Science (expected graduation: 2025)
+Cairo University, Bachelor of Science in Computer Science.

 </div>